 - Financial fraud, such as the misappropriation of funds, forgery, or wire fraud

 - Partnership disputes

 - Concealment of debts, undervaluing or overvaluing of assets

 - Theft of trade secrets and intellectual property

-With over 110 years of combined experience, Hopkins Centrich PLLC business tort lawyers have extensive experience representing both plaintiffs and defendants in business litigation.
+With over 110 years of combined experience, Hopkins Centrich Law business tort lawyers have extensive experience representing both plaintiffs and defendants in business litigation.